GTMNERR/2023-swmp-annual-report/README.md

 Annual report on the long-term water quality and weather data collected as part of the System-Wide Monitoring Program (SWMP) at the GTM Research Reserve for 2023.

-This report will be developed and released in February 2024.
+*Stay tuned: This report will be developed and released in February 2024.*

 ## LICENSE